为您找到"

 "相关结果约100,000,000个

-Seppuku (切腹, lit. ' cutting [the] belly '), also called harakiri (腹切り, lit. ' abdomen/belly cutting ', a native Japanese kun reading), is a form of Japanese ritualistic suicide by disembowelment.It was originally reserved for samurai in their code of honour, but was also practised by other Japanese people during the Shōwa era [1] [2] (particularly officers near the end of World War ...
+Seppuku (切腹, lit. ' cutting [the] belly '), also called harakiri (腹切り, lit. ' abdomen/belly cutting ', a native Japanese kun reading), is a form of Japanese ritualistic suicide by disembowelment.It was originally reserved for samurai in their code of honor, but was also practiced by other Japanese people during the Shōwa era [1] [2] (particularly officers near the end of World War ...

 seppuku, the honourable method of taking one's own life practiced by men of the samurai (military) class in feudal Japan.The word hara-kiri (literally, "belly-cutting"), though widely known to foreigners, is rarely used by Japanese, who prefer the term seppuku (written in Japanese with the same two Chinese characters but in reverse order)..
 The proper method for committing the act ...